Implicit Compressibility of Overparametrized Neural Networks Trained with Heavy-Tailed SGD: Proof Strategy and Intermediate Results

-\end{theorem} In comparison to the standard error estimates in the Euler-Maruyama scheme concerning only the stepsize $\eta$, the additional $n$-dependence is due to the fact that here we consider the supremum of the approximation error over all $i\le n$, which involves the expectation of the supremum of the modulus of $n$ independent $\alpha$-stable random variables.
+\end{theorem} In comparison to the standard error estimates in the Euler-Maruyama scheme concerning only the stepsize $\eta$, the additional $n$-dependence is because here we consider the supremum of the approximation error over all $i\le n$, which involves the expectation of the supremum of the modulus of $n$ independent $\alpha$-stable random variables.

 Next, we start from the system \eqref{eq:SGF} and consider the case where $n\to \infty$.
 In this limit, we obtain the following McKean-Vlasov-type stochastic differential equation: